-A Decision Tree is a type of Supervised Learning algorithm used to predict a target variable based on input features.
-It involves splitting data into subsets to create a tree-like model.
+A Decision Tree is a Supervised Learning algorithm that predicts a target variable from input features by recursively splitting data into subsets.
+The model takes a tree-like form where:

 Key Concepts

-- Objective: Predict a target variable using input features.
+- Objective: Predict a target variable from input features.

-- Splitting: Identify the best feature to split the data into subsets, aiming for homogeneous groups.
+- Splitting: Select features that best divide the data into homogeneous subsets.

-- Purity: A node is pure if it perfectly classifies the data, requiring no further splits.
+- Purity: A node is pure if all samples belong to the same class.

-- Leaf Node Output: Assigns the most common class label or average value in the node.
+- Leaf Node Output: Provides a prediction from the samples in the node.

-- Cross Validation: Refine the model to better generalize to new data.
+- Cross Validation: Ensures the model generalizes well to new data.

 Building Process